-(c) REVENUE RECOGNITION
+(d) REVENUE RECOGNITION

 Revenue from contracts with customers includes the sale of copper concentrate, gold and silver.
 The Group satisfies its performance obligation with the customer upon shipment or delivery in accordance with specific contract terms.
 Revenue from the sale is recognised at the point in time when control of the asset is transferred to the customer, generally when the goods are loaded onto the export vessel in Port Moresby.
-From time to time, the Group enters into bill-andhold sales in relation to mineral concentrates.
+From time to time, the Group enters into billand-hold sales in relation to mineral concentrates.
 In such instances, the inventories are held in the custody of the Company on behalf of third parties, however control over these inventories are passed to the buyer at the time the transaction is entered into and the revenue is recognised at that point.

 The transaction price is based upon the amount the Group expects to be entitled to in exchange for the transferring of promised goods.
 The revenue is based on one hundred percent of provisional weights, assays and prices and is adjusted when actual values are determined and invoiced in accordance with the terms and conditions of the relevant sales contract.
-The provisional invoice, which is usually 90-95% of the contract price, has an average credit term of 3-5 days after bill of lading date.
+The provisional invoice, which is usually 90-95% of the contract price, has an average credit term of three to five days after bill of loading date.
 The final settlement adjustments on the copper portion of the sales contracts is generally based on the average London Metal Exchange (LME) price for a specified future period generally three to five months after arrival at the customers' facility.
-The copper concentrate sales invoicing is done net of treatment and refining charges.
-However, for revenue disclosure purposes, the sales are grossed up and the treatment and refining charges from the smelters and refineries are included in marketing costs on the face of the statement of comprehensive income.
+The copper concentrate invoicing is done net of treatment and refining charges (TCRC).